Berry: 20(ish) things I learned at the 2020 NFL combine

 So as a result, there's access.
 Everyone is around, everyone is approachable and you often find yourself in situations you never expected to be, much like me talking with a senior official of the Arizona Cardinals.

 The track record of this column has been pretty good the past few years.
-A year ago in this column, among other things, I mentioned that the Raiders felt they had found something in a young tight end named Darren Waller.
+A year ago, among other things, I mentioned that the Raiders felt they had found something in a young tight end named Darren Waller.

 1. While all the public reports stated how much the Panthers are behind Cam Newton this season, I'm not so sure.
 The sense I got was that they don't want to just give him away, but if a team made a reasonable offer for him, he'd be dealt.
 Right now, they want to get him healthy and see what they are dealing with, but despite all the love being thrown Cam's way publicly during combine week, insiders I spoke to think it's less of a sure thing that Newton is the Panthers' starting QB this season.